null

 We mentioned this earlier, but it bears repeating.
 Hollow core doors are bad for soundproofing!
 They simply should not be used in a room if you want to reduce noise traveling into or out of it.
 You either are going to have to Frankenstein together a door that doesn’t work all that well, or you need to replace it with a solid core door.
 Don’t build Frankenstein’s monster!
 Replace your hollow core door with a more effective solid core door or soundproof door.

-Avoid Door sweeps For for Soundproofing
+Avoid Door sweeps For Soundproofing

-Those cheap door sweeps should be avoided like the plague, when trying to soundproof a door!
+Those cheap door sweeps should be avoided like the plague when trying to soundproof a door!
 They aren't dense enough nor create positive pressure against the floor, both of which are crucial for door soundproofing.
 Watch this video that goes into more detail on the different door seal kits, their use cases, and benefits:

 Related Articles